 More specifically, each installed patch will be found in your site content, which is logged in app/etc/applied.patches.list

-That’s why you should run the grep command as the following, to approach the list:
+That’s why you should run the grep command like the following, to approach the list:

 grep '|' app/etc/applied.patches.list